worMatty/mattys_vscripts/README.md

 * Versatile, easy-to-use teleport function that removes the need for large teleport triggers
 * All constants are folded into root scope and there are additional helpful ones from the SDK wiki

+### Melee Only
+Switch players to and from their melee weapon.
+If something is preventing it, it will be bypassed.
+If the player does not have an appropriate melee weapon, they will be given one.
+This saves tons of time when trying to make your own melee-only combat system in a map.

+### Hide Items
+Hide or kill weapons and cosmetics on players.
+Useful when giving the players custom models, where these objects would spoil the look.

+### Sky Cameras
+Enables you to have multiple 3D skyboxes and to control which one each player sees.

 ### Thirdperson
 Easily put players into and out of thirdperson using inputs.
 Typically used in platforming games.
 Respects the player's preference if they have used a server plugin to put themselves into thirdperson.
 Returns players to first person on round restart.

+### Personal Music
+Basic support for playing sounds or music tracks to players so only they can hear it.
+If you're making a deathrun map I recommend against this approach as it comes with potential for bugs and you cannot fade it in and out or adjust its volume compared with using an ambient_generic.

 ### Worldtext
-Functions to make the act of updating and display the content of point_worldtext entities simpler. '//' is replaced with a new line, allowing you to make messages in Hammer that are later displayed with line breaks.
+Functions to make the act of updating and displaying the content of point_worldtext entities simpler. '//' is replaced with a new line, allowing you to make messages in Hammer that are later displayed with line breaks.
 Has a basic phrase system that replaces the message with a longer one from the root script scope, enabling you to store your strings in a script rather than having to recompile the map.

-## Map-specific scripts
-* Steamworks Extreme main script
-* Castle Steveh main script
-* Deathrun button automation and cooldown noise
+### Feedback viewer
+Display feedback from playtesting sessions as training annotations in the world.
+Annotations expand and collapse when you get close to them and move further away.
+Designed for the playtest comment scripts our plugin produces but could be adapted to work with TF2Maps VMFs.